UoB-Interactive-Devices/ID24-TeamE/README.md

 - **Idea Name 2**: Description
 - **Idea Name 3**: Description
 ### Jason
-- **Idea Name 1**: Description
+- **Projected museum piece**: Projections onto a display can allow users to interact with the item and pick it up.
+As the user's hands move as they pick it up the projections continue to display on their hands as if the item is in your hand.
-- **Idea Name 2**: Description
+- **Haptic tour guide**: A vibration device possibly around the waist can point a user on a coherent tour around the museum.
+It would point the user to the next item to go to with directional vibrations.
-- **Idea Name 3**: Description
+- **Interactive holographic display**: Use the vibrating display to show an museum item but the vibrations can be use to give the rigidity of the item.
 ### Umad
-- **See it to belive it** An Augmented reality app that visualises extinct animals showing all their characterictis to help vistors really immerse themselves in the experience
+- **See it to believe it** An Augmented reality app that visualises extinct animals showing all their characteristics to help visitors really immerse themselves in the experience
-- **Feel it to belive it**: Touch sensative information boards that would help you feel what type of enviroment the artiffact used to be in or how the skin or characteristics of an animal would feel
+- **Feel it to believe it**: Touch sensitive information boards that would help you feel what type of environment the artefact used to be in or how the skin or characteristics of an animal would feel
-- **Museum Passport**: A device that collects stamps after you have visted and tested your knowledge on the artefacts
+- **Museum Passport**: A device that collects stamps after you have visited and tested your knowledge of the artefacts